LassoSoft/LassoGuide/lasso_guide_source/operations/command-line-tools.rst

    If this variable is set by the web server, lassoserver will assume the host is dedicated to serving a single LassoApp, and will prepend this path to all `lassoapp_link` paths.
-For details and an example, see the section on :ref:`lassoapps-server-configuration` in the :ref:`lassoapps` chapter.
+For details and an example, see the section :ref:`lassoapps-server-configuration` in the :ref:`lassoapps` chapter.

    Default is not set.